-Distribution on September 26, 2023 (Doc.
-117) ("Claims Determination Motion").
-Among other things, the Claims Determination Motion set forth the Receiver's proposed determination of claims including proposed treatment of Equinox investments predating the formation of PII Entities, proposed method for distributing allowed claims, proposed objection procedure, and proposed plan of distribution, including an initial distribution.
+method for distributing allowed claims, proposed objection procedure, and proposed plan of distribution, including an initial distribution.

 The Receiver timely provided instructions on how to access the Claims Determination Motion to all investors with allowed claims, and on October 9, 2023, the Receiver filed a Notice of Filing Proposed Order to the Claims Determination Motion (Doc.
-118) and submitted the Order to the Court.
-The Court entered the Proposed Order Granting the Receiver's Motion to (i) Approve Determination of Claims; (ii) Pool Receivership Assets and Liabilities; (iii) Establish Objection Procedure; and (iv) Approve Plan of Distribution on October 25, 2023 ("Claims Determination Order") (Doc.
-119).
-The Receiver will timely provide investors with notice of the Claims Determination Order and specific instructions regarding the Court-approved objection procedure in the coming weeks.
-In the interim, the Receiver and her counsel have received communications from investors with questions about the Claims Determination Motion and has worked to address those questions to enable the investors to assess the Claims Determination Motion and exercise any rights of objection.
+118) and this Court entered the Proposed Order Granting the Receiver's Motion to (i) Approve Determination of Claims; (ii) Pool Receivership Assets and Liabilities; (iii) Establish Objection Procedure; and (iv) Approve Plan of Distribution on October 25, 2023 ("Claims Determination Order") (Doc.
+119).2 The Receiver timely provided investors with notice of the Claims Determination Order and specific instructions regarding the Court-approved objection procedure in the following weeks.
+Thereafter, the Receiver and her counsel received communications from investors with questions about the Claims Determination Motion and worked to address those questions to enable the investors to assess the Claims Determination Motion and exercise any rights of objection.
+The Receiver received no objections during the Prescribed Objection Period, which lapsed on December 23, 2023.
+Due to the lack of objections, the Receiver has been able to promptly meet with her CPA Professionals to determine the pro rata calculations for the First Interim Distribution.